-The Company has cash balances and debentures payable as at December 31 2012 and 2011.
-The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
+The Company had a cash and cash equivalents balance of \$2,289,046 as at December 31, 2013.
+The Company's current policy is to invest excess cash in a business savings account and investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-The Company considers interest rate risk to be minimal as investments are short term and the debentures have a fixed rate of interest.
-As at December 31, 2012, the Company has face value of \$3,655,033 (December 31, 2011 - \$2,719,512) in debentures outstanding bearing 10% interest per annum due on or before February 28, 2013 (See Note 12).
+The Company considers interest rate risk to be minimal as investments are short term.